Appalachian Regional Development Act

-The Appalachian Regional Development Act of 1965 established the Appalachian Regional Commission (ARC), which was tasked with overseeing economic development programs in the Appalachia region, as well as the construction of the Appalachian Development Highway System.
+The Appalachian Regional Development Act of 1965 was the first act of Lyndon B. Johnson's Great Society Plan to clear the 89th Congress.
+The act established the Appalachian Regional Commission (ARC), which was tasked with overseeing economic development programs in the Appalachia region, as well as the construction of the Appalachian Development Highway System.
 Membership included representatives from New York, Pennsylvania, Ohio, Maryland, West Virginia, Virginia, Kentucky, Tennessee, North Carolina, South Carolina, Georgia, Alabama, and Mississippi, as well as one federal appointee.
-This Act is one of the longest serving place-based regional development programs in the United States, and is the largest in terms of geographic scope.
+This Act is one of the longest serving place-based regional development programs in the United States and is the largest in terms of geographic scope.

-History
+Background

 In the 1960s, one in three Appalachians lived in poverty.
 Per capita income in the Appalachian region was 23 percent lower than the U.S. average, and high unemployment forced millions to seek work outside the region.
-John F. Kennedy's interest in the Appalachian region centered around West Virginia, where in 1958, two years before the 1960 presidential primaries began, he had pollster take a sampling of public opinion.
-In the Spring of 1960, Senator Kennedy and Senator Hubert Humphrey engaged in a campaign fight, which drew attention to the poverty conditions of the state.
-When Kennedy toured West Virginia, he was moved by the widespread poverty in the state, where nearly every other person was living in poverty in a typical West Virginia county.
+Governors of Appalachian states and local development districts, aware of their region's issues, attempted to remedy those concerns.
+The local development districts lacked the necessary funds and resources to address these concerns meaningfully, while governors created joint committees indicating the need for regional development projects as early as 1960.John F. Kennedy's interest in the Appalachian region centered around West Virginia, where in 1958, two years before the 1960 presidential primaries began, he had pollster take a sampling of public opinion.
+In the Spring of 1960, Senator Kennedy and Senator Hubert Humphrey campaigned against each other, serving as an inflection point for public attention in Appalachia.
+Kennedy saw this as an opportunity to make an appeal to win labour-driven areas, taking media tours through the coal fields in West Virginia, drawing large swaths of media attention to the plight of the region.

 In 1963, President John F. Kennedy created the President's Appalachian Regional Commission (PARC) "to prepare a comprehensive action program for the economic development of the Appalachian Region."
 This work was continued by President Lyndon B. Johnson after Kennedy's assassination.
-He used a PARC report as a basis for legislation.
-In 1964, he sent a request to Congress to send special aid to the economically depressed region as part of the War on Poverty.
+Johnson, feeling pressure to continue Kennedy's work, was receptive to Appalachian voices, using a PARC report as a basis for legislation.
+In 1964, he sent a request to Congress to send special aid to the economically depressed region as part of the war on poverty.
 The Senate passed a bill close to the president's request, but the House failed to pass a bill before the 88th Congress adjourned.
 This meant a new bill needed to be introduced and passed in the Senate when the 89th Congress convened in January 1965.